react-native-oh-library/usage-docs/en/react-native-elements.md

 | :------: | :-------------------------------------------------: | :-------: | :------: | :------: | :---------------: |
 | children | Add Enclosed components as an action to the dialog. | ReactNode |    No    |   All    |        Yes        |

-**Dialog.Button**: Define dialog box operation components，receiving all props of [Button](https://reactnativeelements.com/docs/components/button#props)
+**Dialog.Button**: Define dialog box operation components, receiving all props of [Button](https://reactnativeelements.com/docs/components/button#props)

 **Dialog.Loading**: Dialog box loading component